Welcome!

 - From digital logic to computer processors:

-- processor paradigms: counter, accumulator, and register machines; von Neumann vs. Harvard architecture; RISC vs. CISC,
+- processor paradigms: counter, accumulator, stack, and register machines; von Neumann vs. Harvard architecture; RISC vs. CISC,

 - memory paradigms: von Neumann bottleneck, memory hierarchy; cache memories,